 Only list the school where you graduated or finished your degree.
 Educational institutions require transferring students to submit their transcript, along with a detailed list of the subjects they completed with their previous school.

-Your school records will be consolidated where you graduate, so that’s what you should list on your resume.
+Your school records are consolidated where you graduate, so that’s what you should list on your resume.
 If you put the wrong school, you may get a negative result from an employer’s pre-employment background check.

 Now that you're done listing your education on a resume, why not improve the other parts of your resume too?

+In this article, you learned how to fill out the education section of your resume in several different circumstances.
+So, put those skills to use and download a premium template from Envato Elements.
 Also, learn more about making a great resume in our comprehensive series.
-There are a number of resume strategies to master that will help you land the job you want.
+There are several resume strategies to master that'll help you land the job you want.